angeldollface/flek/README.markdown

 - Updated the version of the `cliply` crate.
 - Updated the version of the `coutils` crate to work better with WASM builds.
 - Updated documentation.

+### Version 1.6.0

+- Updated documentation.
+- Updated the version of the CLI tool.
+- Automatic generation of binaries for 64-bit desktop platforms.

 ## NOTE